DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Advanced Syntax/Advanced MGS Natlang Syntax.md

 These features are QOL expansions and substitutions that allow [[MGS Natlang]] to more closely resemble real programming languages.

-None of these features exist in the "real" underlying MGE structure (JSON); if using the JSON to Natlang converter, none of these will be present.
+None of these features exist in the "real" underlying MGE structure, JSON; if using the JSON to Natlang exporter, none of these features will be present.

 - [[Labels]]
 - [[Return]]